 WHEN NOT TO USE THIS TOOL:

-- ONLY when user explicitly wants to pull data FROM their QuickBooks account
+- ONLY when user explicitly wants to pull data FROM their QuickBooks account (no CSV or transactions provided)

 - Example: 'Benchmark my QuickBooks company' -> use benchmarking-quickbooks-account